 Links to the tools I use most often, and to some that I seldom use but don't want to forget.

-https://www.biblegateway.com/passage/ - A great source for parallel (side-by-side) comparisons of (lots of) different translations; also has nice search tools, though you must select only one translation in which the search will be conducted.
+A great source for parallel (side-by-side) comparisons of (lots of) different translations; has nice search tools, and you can select up to five translations in which the search will be conducted simultaneously.